Radiation Oncology in Denver and Lone Tree

 TUCC is one of the only urology centers in the U.S. to offer on site, comprehensive radiation therapy for urologic cancers.
-Our radiation oncologist, Eric Gross, M.D. is board certified in radiation oncology.
+Our radiation oncologist, Thomas Pugh, M.D. is board certified in radiation oncology.
 He is the only radiation oncologist in Colorado whose practice is devoted solely to the delivery of radiation therapy for the treatment of urologic cancers (prostate, bladder, testicular, kidney).

 The Urology Center of Colorado offers two locations for Radiation Oncology treatment; at our Denver location or in Lone Tree.

 RADIATION ONCOLOGY – DENVER, CO

 Address: 2777 Mile High Stadium Circle, Denver, CO 80211

 RADIATION ONCOLOGY – LONE TREE, CO

 Address: 10463 Park Meadows Drive, Suite 111, Lone Tree, CO 80124.
 The entrance is located on the west side of the building.

 TUCC is now treating our radiation oncology patients on the Elekta Versa HD linear accelerator.
 Versa HD safely delivers radiation beams through sophisticated techniques and is specially designed to visualize and track the target cancer site and surrounding critical structures, which helps minimizes the risk of side effects.
 With this system TUCC delivers the most advanced radiation therapy techniques while setting the standard in patient safety.
 These techniques include intensity modulated radiation therapy (IMRT) and image-guided radiation therapy (IGRT), as well as more advanced volumetric arc therapy (VMAT) and stereotactic body radiotherapy (SBRT).

 Internal Radiation Therapy